| Melbourne — loading...

 Best for: Coffee that accompanies a substantial meal

-Skinny’s is primarily a food-first cafe — the breakfast sandwiches and hoagies are the main draw — but the coffee program punches above what you’d expect from a place not marketed as a “coffee destination.”
-The espresso is well-extracted, the milk is properly steamed, and the resulting flat whites and lattes are consistently good.
+Skinny’s is primarily food-first — the breakfast sandwiches and hoagies are the main draw — but the coffee program punches above what you’d expect.
+Well-extracted espresso, properly steamed milk, and flat whites and lattes that are consistently good.

 Moon Rabbit — High Street